-As indicated above, the likelihood of establishment and of spread for Bactrocera dorsalis is based on the assessment for longans and lychees from China and Thailand (DAFF 2004), mangoes from Taiwan and India (Biosecurity Australia 2006c; Biosecurity Australia 2008), apples and table grapes from China (Biosecurity Australia 2010a; Biosecurity Australia 2011).
+The likelihood of establishment and of spread for Bactrocera dorsalis is based on the assessment for longans and lychees from China and Thailand (DAFF 2004), mangoes from Taiwan and India (Biosecurity Australia 2006c, 2008), and apples and table grapes from China (Biosecurity Australia 2010a, 2011).
 The ratings from the previous assessments are presented below:

-The overall likelihood of entry, establishment and spread is determined by combining the likelihood of entry, of establishment and of spread using the matrix of rules shown in Table 2.2.
+The overall likelihood of entry, establishment and spread is determined by combining the likelihood of entry, establishment and spread using the matrix of rules shown in Table 2.2.